HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 Thought the Adam optimizer seems to works better than others; SGD is a better generalized adapter than ADAM [[Data Science: Why not always use the ADAM optimization technique?]][Why not always use the ADAM optimization technique?].

 There is often a value to using more than one method (an ensemble), because every method has a weakness.
-See the performance comparison below (credit from [[SALu]][SGD > Adam??
+See the performance experiments below (credit from [[SALu]][SGD > Adam??
 Which One Is The Best Optimizer: Dogs-VS-Cats Toy Experiment])

 `val`: validation, `trn`: training.